Showing 1-33 of 33 items found in Events

 Holly Days, sponsored by the Warrenville Park District is the City's annual holiday celebration that marks Santa's official entry into Warrenville.
 Guests can enjoy a warm bonfire, raffles, free horse and carriage rides, hot cider and cookies, and, of course, a visit with Santa.
 Local Park District and school dance troops, singers, and bands entertain attendees during the event.
 It is at this event that Warrenville officially turns on its holiday lights creating an array of colors for passersby along Route 56 to see.
 Holly Days, primarily for Warrenville residents, gives the community an opportunity to come together and kick off the holiday season.

 Begin your holiday celebration escaping from the chaos of the season and experiencing the enchantment of Christmas at the "Christmas Wonderland" holiday light display.
 The "Grandpa Gang" has been at it again transforming Rock Springs Park in Alton, Illinois into a Winter Wonderland.
 Visitors can drive through the park to view more than 2 million lights, cascading waterfalls of lights, lighted trees and displays, and visit Santa Claus in the Enchanted Forest.
-Christmas Wonderland 2009 will be open from November 27th through December 27th.
+Christmas Wonderland 2016 will be open from November 25th through December 27th.
 The suggested donation is $7 for cars and small vans or $1 per person for vehicles holding more than 10 people.
-Carriage rides will be available first come first serve on weekends.
-For more information about Christmas Wonderland, call 1-800-258-6645.
+There will also be a special walk-through night (no cars allowed) the first Monday after Thanksgiving.
+Admission for the walk-through night is $1 per person.
+For more information about Christmas Wonderland, call (800) 258-6645.

 Don't miss the Bald Eagle Days Environmental Fair and Wildlife Art Show at the QCCA Expo Center in Rock Island, Illinois.
 The show is heralded as the largest event in the Midwest dedicated to the United States' national symbol of freedom.
 The three-day event includes live eagle, hawk, owl and vulture flying demonstrations along with educational programs and over 200 fun and informative exhibits.